mklabs/mklabs.github.com/yeoman/_posts/2012-10-14-yeoman-meets-jekyll.md

 This goes along the prompt of each directory value.
 Typing `?` on any questions asked will output more informations about this specific directory.
 Ex:

-{% highlight sh %}
      Directory - app (app) ?
     error:  Invalid input for Directory - app
     error:  The "app" directory is the most important directory, and is where your source files are located.

     `scripts`, `styles` and `vendor` are all resolved relative to this directory.

     A good place for that is simply `app/` (default value), but if you want the root of your repository to be the root of your application, you can choose to set this to `./`

     Defaults to `app/`.

      Directory - temp (temp) ?
     error:  Invalid input for Directory - temp
     error:  The "temp" directory is used mostly with the build and server commands.

     It acts as a mirror of your "app" directory, compile-ish steps like coffee, compass or even rjs should be configured to output in this directory.

     The server task when creating the HTTP server will use both directories to serve static files, from both locations.
 Order matters, and the "app" directory is usually configured prior to the "temp" one, meaning that the server will respond with the file in "app" when the same file appears in both direcory.

     Additionally, this directory is used by the build task, to copy the files in the "app" dir and optimize files in that temporary directory.

     Defaults to `temp/`.

      Directory - dist (dist) ?
     error:  Invalid input for Directory - dist
     error:  The "dist" directory is only used at the end of the build task, simply copying the "temp" directory to the "dist" one.

     Defaults to `dist/`.

      Directory - scripts (scripts) ?
     error:  Invalid input for Directory - scripts
     error:  The "scripts" directory is resolved relative to the "app" one.

     This is where the JavaScript files of your application are located.

     This path is used namely with the lint, coffee, and rjs task (every task that is looking up for JS sources)

     Defaults to `scripts/`.

      Directory - styles (stylesheets) ?
     error:  Invalid input for Directory - styles
     error:  The "styles" directory is resolved relative to the "app" one.

     This is where the raw CSS of pre-processor files of your application are located.

     Namely used with the compass.

     Defaults to `styles/`.

     We have detected the following directory as a good candidate: stylesheets
     Files:
      - stylesheets/print.css
      - stylesheets/pygment_trac.css
      - stylesheets/stylesheet.css

      Directory - vendor (scripts/vendor) ?
     error:  Invalid input for Directory - vendor
     error:  The "vendor" directory is resolved relative to the "app" one.

     This is where the third-party JavaScript files of your application are located.

     Usually called scripts/vendor/ (defaults) or js/libs

     You should map the value of "scripts" directory with the value of "vendor", ex. scripts/ and scripts/vendor or js/ and js/libs.

     Defaults to `scripts/vendor`.
-{% endhighlight %}

 ## Commands